 Arts for the Blues

-The Arts for the Blues is a creative arts-based group intervention for depression, low mood and anxiety.
+Arts for the Blues is a creative arts-based group intervention for depression, low mood and anxiety, developed by researchers and artists at the universities of Edge Hill and Salford in the North West of England.
 It is an evidence-based model for delivering creative psychotherapies with adults and children.
-The Arts for the Blues was originally designed to address the needs of primary mental health service patients and offers an alternative to current provision in NHS Talking Therapies services.
+Arts for the Blues was originally designed to address the needs of primary mental health service patients and offers an alternative to current provision in NHS Talking Therapies services.

 View our Arts for the Blues toolkit to see resources for individuals and organisations